curityio/nginx_oauth_proxy_module/resources/1-development.md

 -H "cookie: example-at=$AT_COOKIE; example-csrf=$CSRF_COOKIE"
 ```

-Failed requests return a JSON error payload and also CORS headers so that the SPA can read the response.\
-Successful requests are routed through to a mockbin API that echoes headers, so that we can view the forwarded token:
+Calls are routed to an internet mockbin API that echoes headers and shows the forwarded token:

 ```json
 {